chef-boneyard/chef-web-docs-2016/includes_ctl_private_chef/includes_ctl_private_chef_tail.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``tail`` subcommand is used to follow all |chef private| logs for all services.
+The ``tail`` subcommand is used to follow all |chef server oec| logs for all services.
 This command can also be run for an individual service by specifying the name of the service in the command.

 This subcommand has the following syntax: